prabakaranr/Xamarin-Samples/README.md

 </p>

 ## Requesting Screens & Reporting Bugs
-If you would like to request a new screen or report a bug in existing screens, go ahead and create a feature request or log a bug through our [feedback portal](https://www.syncfusion.com/feedback/xamarin-forms).
+If you would like to request a new screen or report a bug in existing screens, create a feature request or submit a bug through our [feedback portal](https://www.syncfusion.com/feedback/xamarin-forms).

 ## License
 Licensed under the MIT License.
 Refer to the [LICENSE](LICENSE) file for more information.